Sylvia Garcia: Harris County

 Garcia was elected to the Harris County Commissioner's Court in 2002.
 She was the first woman and first Latina elected to that post in her own right.
 Her precinct featured a major base of operations for NASA, the nation's largest petrochemical complex, the Houston Ship Channel and the Port of Houston, the sixth largest port in the world.

 In 2010, Garcia was defeated for reelection to the Harris County Commissioner's Court by Republican Jack Morman.

 Texas Senate

 In 2013, Garcia defeated State Representative Carol Alvarado in a special election runoff to replace the late state Senator Mario Gallegos.

 Garcia took the oath of office for state senator on March 11, 2013.
 She served on the Criminal Justice, Intergovernmental Relations, Natural Resources and Economic Development, and Transportation committees.
 Garcia ran unopposed in the 2016 general election.
+She resigned after winning election to the U.S. House effective November 9, 2018.